CS6460/CourseLibrary/_leaf_nodes/2015-09-01-computer-science-learning-opportunities.md

 categories: computer-science-education
 topics: introductory-resources
 summary: >
-    "We have developed a range of resources, programs, scholarships, and grant opportunities to engage students and educators around the world interested in computer science."
+    We have developed a range of resources, programs, scholarships, and grant opportunities to engage students and educators around the world interested in computer science.
 cite: |
     (n.d.).
 Computer Science Learning Opportunities.
 Google for Education.
 Retrieved from: https://edu.google.com/resources/computerscience/learning/
 pub-date: 2015-09-01
 added-date: 2015-09-01
+resource-type: external-page
 ---